ellor1138/UploadSuite/README.md

 UploadSuite is a HTML 5 upload plugin for ColdFusion on Wheels.
 This plugin offer a complete solution to add HTML 5 upload capability to your application.

-#### Benefits of using this plugin:
-* To come...

 ## The Latest Version
 * The latest version of this plugin can be found at the Github project page at https://github.com/ellor1138/UploadSuite

-## Documentation
-Documentation for this project can be found at https://github.com/ellor1138/UploadSuite/wiki

 ## Issues
 Problems or issues with this plugin can be found at https://github.com/ellor1138/UploadSuite/issues